 Total interest cost of 5-year, 7% personal loan: $4,702

 And that doesn’t include the potential tax credit mentioned above, which could increase your savings even more.

 If you live in an apartment, solar panels are usually not an option (unless you can convince the landlord it’s a good idea).
 Luckily there are other ways to reap the benefits of solar energy, usually in the form of “shared renewables.”
 They can be structured in one of two ways:

 – Solar Renewable Energy Credits (SRECs) — Some utility companies offer the option of purchasing energy from a renewable energy source or will provide a monthly credit to someone who chooses to invest in a solar farm elsewhere – check with your utility company to see what they can do.

 – Community Solar — In this case, a group of individuals or donors set up a legal entity that invests in the development of a solar farm for the use of a local community of consumers.
 These projects are often located on public or jointly-owned property, and provide a way for renters and condominium owners to benefit from a local solar energy project.
 The Solar Energy Industries Association provides more info on how to tap into these projects.

 Power in Numbers

 If you own a house and have the cash available to purchase solar installation outright, you should see your investment pay off in just a few years’ time.
-And if you don’t want to put up so much cash upfront, a personal loan can be a great option for you – and should still allow you to enjoy the savings benefit over time.
+And if you don’t want to put up so much cash upfront, a home improvement loan can be a great option for you – and should still allow you to enjoy the savings benefit over time.

 Regardless of whether you are a homeowner or apartment dweller, you can go green at home and do your part to help clean up our planet.
 And this all comes with the added bonus of saving money at the same time – now that’s what you call a win/win.